Stephen Giroux ’81 went into business for himself in 1983 when he purchased a drug store in partnership with a fellow UB pharmacy school alumnus.

 Since then, he’s become an owner or co-owner of eight businesses: pharmacies, gift shops and medical supply stores.
 His properties include Lockport Home Medical, the Middleport Family Health Center and Transit Hill Pharmacy in Depew.

 Though successful as an entrepreneur, Giroux continues to believe that counseling and advocating for patients lies at the heart of his profession.

 “Interaction with patients is what I’ve loved and really enjoyed about pharmacy, and I’ve encouraged my colleagues throughout my career that that should be the focus of what we do as pharmacists,” he said.

-When the opportunity arose to make a donation for a counseling and assessment room in Kapoor Hall, it felt like a perfect fit.
+When the opportunity arose to make a donation for a counseling and assessment room in the Pharmacy Building, it felt like a perfect fit.
 Giroux gave $50,000 to the building, and the school has named the Giroux Family Patient Assessment and Counseling Room in honor of the gift.

 He and his wife have four biological and three adopted children, ranging in age from college graduates to a four-year-old girl.
 At least two are planning to enter careers in pharmacy—one daughter is enrolled in a California graduate program, while a son is a student in the pre-pharmacy program at Roberts Wesleyan College.

 “I owe my very gratifying success in life and in this profession to the University at Buffalo School of Pharmacy,” Giroux said.
 “My gift was an opportunity to give back to the school at a time when they’re doing something quite exciting.”